Life in the smart lane

 From giving base jumping a go, to trusting gut over logic – just how many of us are happy to step outside our comfort zone and take a risk?

-Our latest research from a survey of 2,009 UK adults can reveal that half of the nation (50%) takes calculated risks, whilst one in seven (15%) always err on the side of caution.
+Our research* can reveal that half of the nation (50%) takes calculated risks, whilst one in seven (15%) always err on the side of caution.
 Moreover, more men (28%) than women (22%) would identify themselves as an out and out risk-taker.

 The top five things people have taken a risk on: